 Inflammation causes localized redness, swelling and pain.
 The inflammation caused by acne is probably what sets it apart from just regular pimples or problem skin.
 Inflamed acne can be extremely embarrassing.
 The redness is almost impossible to cover in makeup.
 In fact, it’s often aggravated even more by trying to.
 Treating the root cause is the best possible way of reducing inflammation and the self-consciousness it causes.

 While there are many excellent and effective acne treatments on the market today, very few of them treat the root cause of the problem.
 No matter which type of acne you suffer from, including cystic acne, the overproduction of sebum is the root cause.
 So addressing this issue will always be the most effective way to treat acne.

 One of the ways to address acne breakouts is with CBD oil.
-CBD, which stands for cannabidiol, is an oil extracted from the cannabis.
+CBD, which stands for cannabidiol, is an oil extracted from the cannabis and hemp.
 Don’t panic, this oil won’t make you “high”.
 But what it will do is tackle acne head-on.
 It does this in two ways.